 Christian Scholars' Conference

-Wednesday, June 9, 2021 8:00 AM-Friday, June 11, 2021 7:00 PM
+Tuesday, June 8, 2021 1:00 PM-Friday, June 11, 2021 7:00 PM

 Lipscomb University, main campus

 The CSC is an annual gathering for more than 500 Christian scholars to create an intellectual and Christian community and to stimulate scholarly dialogue and collaboration.
 The entire three-day conference includes hundreds of sessions on topics from scholarly disciplines from engineering to New Testament studies.

 The June 9-11, 2021, conference, themed “Recovery of Hope,” will feature a variety of thought leaders from across the nation as featured plenary session speakers.

 The Fred D. Gray Plenary in Human and Civil Rights will feature Ibram X. Kendi, one of America’s foremost historians and leading antiracist scholars.
 Kendi, author of How To Be an Antiracist and Antiracist Baby, is the founding director of Boston University’s Center on Antiracist Research, Kendi won the National Book Award for his nonfiction work Stamped from the Beginning: the Definitive History of Racist Ideas in America.
 At age 34, he was the youngest National Book Award winner ever.
 He will be presenting his plenary session via webinar from his home near Boston.

-Through his columns in The Atlantic, his June TED talk on antiracism and the rest of his prolific work, Kendi argues that antiracism isn’t just about acknowledging injustice, but acting against it.
+Through his columns in The Atlantic, his June 2020 TED talk on antiracism and the rest of his work, Kendi argues that antiracism isn’t just about acknowledging injustice, but acting against it.
 His speeches expose the racist roots of modern society and provide audiences with the tools to dismantle them, said David Fleer, director of the CSC.

-“Dr. Kendi defines the transformative concept of antiracism to help us more clearly recognize, take responsibility for and reject prejudices in our public policies, workplaces and personal beliefs.
-He will help us actively use this awareness to uproot injustice and inequality in the world — and replace it with love,” said Fleer.
+“Dr. Kendi defines the transformative concept of antiracism to help us more clearly recognize, take responsibility for and reject prejudices in our public policies, workplaces and personal beliefs, He will help us actively use this awareness to uproot injustice and inequality in the world — and replace it with love,” said Fleer.